Which Cleric Domain and Deity Should You Choose in Baldur’s Gate 3?

 Trickery Domain

-The Trickery Domain is home to mischievous and chaotic Deities, perfect for Clerics that really wish they could play a Rogue or Bard.
-Their unique action is Blessing of the Trickster, which gives Advantage on Stealth checks.
+The Trickery Domain is home to mischievous and chaotic Deities, perfect for Clerics who really wish they could play a Rogue or Bard.
+Their unique action is Blessing of the Trickster, which gives an Advantage on Stealth checks.
 Plus, they start out with Disguise Self and Charm Person too.

 Here’s what you’ll learn as you level up as a Trickery Domain Cleric.